Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Plant them 12 – 24 inches apart in groups.
 The groups will grow and expand at a rate of 6 to 8 inches per year to eventually become a solid carpet of plants.

 Water well after planting.
 After that you will not need to water your plants unless there is a period of drought.
 There is no need to fertilize these plants.
 Native plants are adapted to live in our growing conditions.

 The foliage will die back in the fall.
 Do not remove it until the following spring.
-It is protecting the buds where the plants grow from the cold of the winter.
+It is protecting the buds where the plants will grow from the cold winter weather.

 How to Divide Wild Ginger

 Although wild ginger only spreads very slowly, you may want to divide your clumps, especially if you want to share some with a fellow gardener.
 Division is best done in the spring before the plants show signs of growth.
 You can also divide them in the fall after they have gone dormant for the winter.